rust-lang/compiler-team/README.md

 ## Meeting Calendar

 Unless otherwise noted, all our meetings are open to the public and held on Zulip.
-There are two main team-wide meetings that we hold as a regular basis.
+There are two main team-wide meetings that we hold on a regular basis.
 There are also a variety of working group meetings.
 The team-wide meetings are as follows:

-- [**Triage meeting:**](https://github.com/rust-lang/rust/issues/54818) We have a weekly triage meeting to discuss and track regressions and urgent changes.
+- [**Triage meeting:**][triage] We have a weekly triage meeting to discuss and track regressions and urgent changes.
 This meeting is held on Zulip and open to anyone.
-- [**Steering meeting:**](https://github.com/rust-lang/rust/issues/58850) We have a steering meeting every three weeks to track and plan our larger goals.
+- [**Steering meeting:**][steering] We have a steering meeting every three weeks to track and plan our larger goals.
 This meeting is held on Zulip and open to anyone.

 Our meeting calendar is publicly available from the following links: